Keith Hale

 Keith Hale (born 6 November 1950) is an English songwriter, composer, record producer, performer and music teacher, most notable for his work with Toyah Willcox, Hawkwind and Ginger Baker.

 Biography

 The Yorkshire-born musician moved south when he was ten.
 Whilst in his final year at primary school he won first prize in the Cadbury's National Essay Competition for Schools.
 As a teenager he moved back to Hull to join Nothineverappens "Yorkshire's premier psychedelic band".
-Returning to London he collaborated in "Silly Balls", a mixed-media project designed to maximise audience participation but this proved too unwieldy to be commercially viable.
+Returning to London he played in the Bromley based band Aslan (with Geoff Knowles, Tony Fleet and Tony O'Leary), who performed around South London, and at Chislehurst caves and free concerts with David Bowie in the Library gardens, Bromley.
+He then collaborated in "Silly Balls", a mixed-media project designed to maximise audience participation but this proved too unwieldy to be commercially viable.
 His distinctive keyboard work and songwriting ability led him to being asked to join Comus in 1973.
 Later projects included his own band Blood Donor, Hawkwind, and Ginger Baker, before a long and successful association with Toyah.
 More recently, Hale writes and arranges school music productions, teaches keyboards and participates in songwriting workshops.